gvwilson/thirdbit/src/fiction/santas/index.md

 His hand flew to his neck.
 There was something there.
 There was—wait,
-did he have a dirty gym sock in his mouth?
+did he have a dirty gym sock[^gym-sock] in his mouth?
 It sure felt like he did.
-Tasted like it, too.[^teenage-bets]
+Tasted like it, too.
 He turned his head sloooowly
 and blinked at a second black-clad elf holding a blowgun, and then everything went away, including him.

-[^teenage-bets]: Teenage boys will do almost anything to win a bet.
+[^gym-sock]: The particular sock he was thinking of had belonged to a classmate of his whose idea of "funny" was sneaking up behind people and stuffing a sock or a mitten in their mouth.
+He was eventually eaten by a crocodile while trying to win an ill-considered dare.
+Nobody really missed him except his parents, and even they were secretly a little relieved.

 </section>

 <section markdown="1">

-## The Airship
+## Captain Snood

 When Finner was next aware of his own existence, his head was several feet away from his body.